Snow Sports

 glide.

-snow conditions.
+variety of snow conditions.

 Demonstrate several methods of dealing with steep hills or difficult